 Sources: CDC/NIH Biosafety in Microbiological and Biomedical Laboratories, U.S. Department of Health and Human Services Public Health Services, Centers for Disease Control and Prevention and National Institutes of Health, HHS Publication No. (CDC) 93-8395, 4th Edition, May, 1999, and 5th Edition, Feb., 2007.
 NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules, March 2013

 E. First Aid/CPR Training

 All laboratories are encouraged to have one or more persons on staff who have had formal first aid and/or CPR training.
 Such training involves learning methods to stop bleeding, artificial respiration, and prevention of shock.
 In addition, employees should be trained on how to access outside emergency resources.

 F. Fire Extinguisher Training

 Training of employees in the use of fire extinguishers is required by OSHA 29 CFR 1910.157 (g), “where the employer has provided portable fire extinguisher for employee use in the workplace.”
 Such training should be conducted at initial employment and annually thereafter.
-Fire extinguisher training is provided in the General Safety/Hazard Communication training course on-line at the EHSO website at:
+Fire extinguisher training is provided at:

 Source: OSHA Portable Fire Extinguisher Standard, 29 CFR 1910.157